VictoriaShalabaeva/Accardo-Lab/README.md

 ### Testing User Stories from User Experience (UX) Section

-- *I want to easily understand the main areas of research of the group and learn more about it*
+- *I want to easily understand the main areas of research of the group and learn more about it.*

   - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a header image with a cover text (the main points are made immediately with the header image).
+Underneath there is a hero image with a cover text (the main points are made immediately with the hero image).
   - The user can scroll down and read the main goals of the group.
-  - The user can click on *Research*, appreciate the microfabricated scaffolds illustrated in the header image of the page and get a first impression on the scientific activity of the group.
+  - The user can click on *Research*, appreciate the microfabricated scaffolds illustrated in the hero image of the page and get a first impression on the scientific activity of the group.
 The text below than briefly describes the main concepts.

 - *I want to be able to easily navigate throughout the site to find content.*

   - At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+  - The logo title (*Accardo Lab*) always leads back to the home page.
   - As it is usually expected, at the bottom of each page there is a footer that contains contact information and social links.

 - *I want to look for a publication list with DOI links provided.*

-  - User can find the full list of publications on *Publications" list.
+  - User can find the full list of publications on the *Publications* page which is clearly labelled and easy to find in the navigation on every page.
-  - Each article has a DOI link that brings to the journal website with a publication.
+  - Each article has a DOI link that brings to the journal website with the publication.
 This significantly reduces the user's search time.

 - *I want to find contact information for discussing possible collaborations.*

-  - The full contact information can be found on the *Contact* page visually supported by Google map.
-  - Additionally as it is expected the contact information can be found at the bottom part of each page.
+  - The contact information can be found at the *Contact* page and at the bottom of each page.
+A clearly labelled *Contact* page is easy to find in the navigation bar on every page.
+  - The *Contact* page also contains a Google map for the visiting address.
+  - Additionally the email addresses of key group members (group leader and PhD students) are provided at the *People* page next to the photos.

 - *I want to look for the currently available Master students assignments.*

+  - A clearly labelled *Come join us* page is easy to find in the navigation bar on every page.
-  - Upon entering the *Come join us* page, a Master student will see a header image illustrating a work in the laboratory.
+  - Upon entering the *Come join us* page, a Master student will see a hero image illustrating a work in the laboratory.
 This should immediately create a right impression of an experimental research in the group rather than theoretical one.
-  - A Master student can find the list of available thesis projects after the header image.
+  - A Master student can find the list of available thesis projects after the hero image.

 - *I want to look for the currently available job positions.*

-  - The potential candidate can check open vacancies as expected on "Come join us" page.
+  - The potential candidate can easily find open vacancies on the "Come join us" page.
+  - A clearly labelled *Come join us* page is easy to find in the navigation bar on every page.

 - *I want to locate social media links to see their followings on social media.*

   - Social links can be found at the bottom of each page.
-  - Additionally the links to the hierarchically higher institutions can be found: the websites of the department, faculty and university.
+  - Additionally the links to the hierarchically higher institutions can be also found: the websites of the department, faculty and university.

 - *I want to see the list of group member.*

-  - User can find the list of group members on *People* page.
+  - User can find the list of group members on the *People* page.
+  - A clearly labelled *People* page is easy to find in the navigation bar on every page.
   - Each group member is presented with his photo, name and email address (if available).

 - *I want to be updated on the recent events of the group.*

-  - User can find the latest news of the group on *Home* page presented by an interective element (Bootstrap carousel) which briefly presents the recent group activity.
+  - User can find the latest news of the group on the *Home* page presented by an interective element (Bootstrap carousel) which briefly presents the recent group activity.

 ### Further Testing

+- The website was checked for perfomance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools.

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and Huawei Mate 20.

 - A large amount of testing was done to ensure that all pages were linking correctly.